all-of-us/ImportFhirJson/ResourceFixes.md

 ## Practicioner
 can have a `practitionerRole` field which may have a `managingOrganization` field, `location` field, `healthcareService` field that all need adjusted can have a `qualification` field which may have an `issuer` field that needs adjusted
-	had to check if identifier is null in addition to empty..
-This fix needs applied to STU3 as well have to check if gender is provided.
-This fix neesd applied to STU3 as well